Skip to content

 • Copy-paste prompts that highlight workflow differences between the tools

-Windsurf (formerly Codeium) is an AI-native IDE — like Cursor, it is a fork of VS Code with deeply integrated AI assistance.
-Its headline features include:
+Windsurf (formerly Codeium, now owned by Cognition and rebranded Devin Desktop) is an AI-native IDE — like Cursor, it is a fork of VS Code with deeply integrated AI assistance.
+The features it became known for include:

 • Cascade: An agentic flow system that chains multi-step operations